Zelina Vega: Queen Zelina (2021–2022)

-Legado Del Fantasma (2022–present)
+Legado Del Fantasma and Latino World Order (2022–2025)

-After a seven-month hiatus, Vega returned on the October 7 episode of SmackDown, aligning herself with Legado Del Fantasma and attacking Hit Row.
-At the Royal Rumble on 28 January 2023, Vega entered the Women's Royal Rumble match at #21.
+After a seven-month hiatus, Vega returned on the October 7, 2022 episode of SmackDown, aligning herself with Legado Del Fantasma and attacking Hit Row.
+At the Royal Rumble on January 28, 2023, Vega entered the Women's Royal Rumble match at #21.
 She eliminated Xia Li before being eliminated by Lacey Evans.
-On the March 10 episode of Smackdown, Vega joined Legado Del Fantasma in helping Rey Mysterio against The Judgment Day, turning face for the first time in 6 years.
+On the March 10 episode of Smackdown, Vega joined Legado Del Fantasma in helping Rey Mysterio against The Judgment Day, turning face for the first time in her WWE career.